AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 When the Spin Set is uploaded and published, you would activate the name of the 2D Spin Set recipe that is listed under **Batch Set Presets** in the **Upload Job Options** dialog box.

-To create a Batch Set Preset for the auto-generation of a 2D Spin Set:
+**To create a Batch Set Preset for the auto-generation of a 2D Spin Set**

 1. Log on to your Dynamic Media Classic (Scene7) account: [https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html)